 It will take a few minutes for the pressure cooker to come to pressure.
 The time it takes to pressurize can really vary (about 5 to 10 minutes usually), so don't worry if your Instant Pot doesn't start cooking right away.

 After the nine minutes of cooking time is up, do a Quick Release.
 Then, carefully remove the lid from your pot.

 Finishing the Potato Soup

-To finish your soup, place an immersion blender in the pot, then blend until your desired smoothness.
-You can blend the soup until it’s totally smooth or leave lots of veggie chunks.
-I prefer mine chunky, but it’s up to you.
+To finish your Red Potato Soup, place an immersion blender in the pot, then blend until your desired smoothness.
+You can blend the soup until it's totally smooth or leave lots of veggie chunks.
+I prefer mine chunky, but it's up to you.

 Don't have an immersion blender?
 Feel free to blend the soup in a regular blender.
 Just be very careful not to burn yourself.
 You could even use a potato masher right in the pot (although your soup won't be as smooth).

 Finish your Instant Pot Potato Soup by stirring in a little heavy cream, then seasoning everything to taste with salt and pepper.